Welcome to Interview #50.

 In his seven seasons, UW head man Mark Branch has raised the expectations of Cowboy Wrestling to new heights.
 He’s upped the profile of Wyoming Wrestling and brought the program notoriety and name recognition with levels of success rarely seen in the program’s history.
 With 74 dual wins and a 91-percent win rate within the conference ranks, Branch has established the Cowboys as the team to beat year in and year out.
 Branch has compiled a 34-4 mark against conference record foes with four regular-season dual titles.

-Branch has been named Western Wrestling Conference Coach of the Year twice.
+Branch has been named Western Wrestling Conference Coach of the Year three times.